The Reluctant Traveler

 The Reluctant Traveler is a British travel documentary comedy television series on Apple TV+.
 The series follows Canadian actor Eugene Levy, who travels to hotels around the world and explores the places and cultures surrounding them.
-Season one premiered on February 23, 2023, season two premiered on March 8, 2024, and season three premiered on September 19, 2025.
+The first season premiered on February 23, 2023, the second on March 8, 2024, and the third on September 19, 2025.
+In June 2026, the series was renewed for a fourth season.

 Premise

 The first season sees Eugene visit locations in Costa Rica, Finland, Italy, Japan, Maldives, Portugal, South Africa and the United States.
 The second season takes him on a European trip from top to bottom.
 This includes Scotland, where his mother was born, but he never had a chance to visit until filming the series.
 The third season challenges him to visit once in a lifetime trips on his bucket list.